Pret Cynic X2 Mips Review

 Impact Test

 In order to be certified for downhill skiing, each helmet must pass a series of tests and offer the defined minimum standard of protection.
 Not every helmet offers the same degree of protection.
-We went the extra mile and sent one of each helmet to ACT Lab, which is an accredited facility adhering to ISO/IEC 17025 standards specializing in protective equipment impact testing.
+We went the extra mile and sent one of each helmet to ACT Lab, which is an accredited facility adhering to ASTM/CEN standards specializing in protective equipment impact testing.

 The lab conducts two distinct tests using a drop tower setup, which includes a sensor-equipped dummy head and a fresh helmet.
 The initial test involves dropping the helmet from a height of 1 meter to mimic the impact forces typically encountered in a standard skiing mishap.
 The other test features a drop from 2.3 meters, designed to replicate the forces that may occur during high-speed incidents, collisions, or falls in terrain parks.